 Option Description all This option shows all existing roles.
-Tip: You can also type the command without adding this option "all" to get the same data. a specific role's This option shows the data of the specified role only. name This option shows the data of the specified fole only.
+Tip: You can also type the command without adding this option "all" to get the same data. a specific role's name This option shows the data of the specified role only.